Women in Peru

 Women in Peru represent a minority in both numbers and legal rights.
 Although historically somewhat equal to men, after the Spanish conquest the culture in what is now Peru became increasingly patriarchal.
 The patriarchal culture is still noticeable.
-Women receive less pay than men, have fewer employment and political opportunities, and are at times abused without repercussion.
 Contraceptive availability is not enough for the demand, and over a third of pregnancies end in abortion.
 Maternal death rates are also some of the highest in South America.

 The Peruvian Government has begun efforts to combat the high maternal mortality rate and lack of female political representation, as well as violence against women.
 However, the efforts have not yet borne fruit.